Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Optimization with Full Opaque Support

-We now proceed to prove Theorem \ref{thm:nested-val}.
-Our proof relies on a key observation: the revenue under the opaque selling model is a convex combination of the revenues from the traditional MNL model with uniform prices $r$ and $\rho$.
+For $ S \subseteq \mathcal{N} $ with $|S| > k$, our proof relies on a key observation: the revenue under the opaque selling model is a convex combination of the revenues from the traditional MNL model with uniform prices $r$ and $\rho$.
 Recall that $q$ is the opaque product.